- There will be 10 teams with 2 divisions.

 - If an Owner trades or waives a player in the default lineup, no points scored by that player (or the new player with which he was replaced on the roster) shall count.

-- In weeks with a Thursday or Saturday game, an owner may make ONE and ONLY ONE change in their lineup after the lineup deadline, up until midnight Saturday, provided the change not involve a player from a Thursday or Saturday game.
+- In weeks with a Thursdy or Saturday game, an owner may make ONE and ONLY ONE change in their lineup after the lineup deadline, up until midnight Saturday, provided the change not involve a player from the Thursday or Saturday game.